 - Bill checking.
 The process that allows customers to check if invoice sent by energy suppliers or their representatives is correct.

-- Energy efficiency and cost savings, energy usage analysis.
-The process that allows a facility manager to assign energy consumption/costs to zones (e.g., plants, floors and workshops) and to specific usages (e.g., HVAC, lighting, appliances and processes) over time, in order to optimize energy consumption and energy costs.
+- Energy Efficiency.
+The process that allows a facility manager to assign energy consumption/costs to zones (e.g., plants, floors, and workshops) and to specific usages (e.g., HVAC, lighting, appliances, and processes) over time, in order to optimize energy consumption and energy costs

 Meeting today’s needs